-It’s no secret that sending thank you cards is a task every one of us adults should be doing.
+Should kids send thank you cards?
+It’s no secret that sending thank you cards is a task every adult should be doing.
 Writing thank you cards for occasions like weddings and baby showers is a must.
-Then there are the follow up thank yous for job interviews and birthday gifts, not to mention the business thank you cards — these are a constant in most adults’ lives.
-Does that mean this is a skill that should be taught early on?
+Follow up thank yous for job interviews and birthday gifts, the practice of sending business thank you cards for things like referrals, as well as the occasional thank you note for a helpful hand– these are a constant in most adults’ lives.
+Does that mean the skill of writing thank you notes should be taught at an early age?

 Why should kids send thank you cards?

 How early should they start?
-Is there even a reason to introduce this to the kiddos?
-We decided to get some outside opinions on this topic from the folks who work with children to the ultimate child experts — parents.
+Are there any good reasons to introduce this to the kids?
+We decided to get some outside opinions on this topic from the folks who work with children as well as the ultimate child experts — parents.

 — Raffi Bilek, LCSW-C — A family therapist and director of the Baltimore Therapy Center.

 If the kids are not quite old enough to write a thank you note, they can draw pictures.